 MongoDB's document model, with independent JSON-like objects, maps well to object-oriented programming, in contrast with the schema-enforced table structures of relational databases.
 The relational model is just “not the way programmers think these days, since most engineers are object-oriented programmers,” says Harry Heymann of foursquare.

 MongoDB allows foursquare to dramatically simplify its data model.
 For instance, rather than storing tags ("has wifi", "great for dates", "hotspot", etc) in a separate table and relying on mapping tables and costly JOINs, in MongoDB tags are embedded directly into the document representing a venue.
 This is both more efficient at run-time, and easier for engineers to understand and manipulate.

-"MongoDB is a practical database for practical problems that engineers in the real world have.
+In foursquare's words, "MongoDB is a practical database for practical problems that engineers in the real world have.
 MongoDB is really designed by people who built large-scale web apps, and [they] want to build the perfect database for the web apps that [they] were building and solve practical problems that [their] customers actually have.
 That’s gone all the way to their original 1.0 design to the stuff they’re working on today.
 [The] stuff they’re working on today, they’re working on that because people like you guys - people in this room - went to them and said hey, here is this problem that we have.
 We think if you build feature x into this database, it would make it a lot simpler for us.
 And that’s the kind of stuff they love doing.
 I think over the next couple of years it’s only going to continue to evolve into a database that just makes our jobs easier as application developers, which is fantastic."

 — Harry Heymann, Lead Server Engineer at foursquare, at MongoNYC 2011